 - Feelings of having a fast-beating, fluttering or pounding heart

-If you or your child has any of these symptoms within a week of getting a COVID-19 vaccine, seek medical care.
+If your child has any of these symptoms within a week of getting a COVID-19 vaccine, seek medical care.

-Is there any research on the long-term effects of the Pfizer-BioNTech COVID-19 vaccine?
+Is there any research on the long-term effects of the Pfizer-BioNTech COVID-19 vaccines?

 Because COVID-19 vaccine clinical trials only started in the summer of 2020, it's not yet clear if the vaccines will have long-term effects.
 However, vaccines rarely cause long-term effects.

-A portion of the children ages 12 through 15 enrolled in the ongoing Pfizer-BioNTech COVID-19 vaccine study were monitored for safety for at least two months after being given the second dose of the COVID-19 vaccine.
+A portion of the children in each age group were monitored for safety for at least two months after being given the second dose of the COVID-19 vaccine.

 In addition, in the U.S. all vaccination providers are required to report serious adverse events, such as allergic reactions, to a national program called the Vaccine Adverse Event Reporting System.

-The Pfizer-BioNTech COVID-19 vaccine uses messenger RNA (mRNA).
+The Pfizer-BioNTech COVID-19 vaccines use messenger RNA (mRNA).
 Researchers have been studying mRNA vaccines for decades.

 Are there any children who shouldn't get the Pfizer-BioNTech COVID-19 vaccine?